 Creamy Chicken Breasts with Prunes

-These Creamy Chicken Breasts with Prunes make the comfort and delicious yet not overly heavy meal.
-And it doesn’t call for any lavender.
+These Creamy Chicken Breasts with Prunes make the comfort and delicious one-skillet dish that will be ready in 30 minutes.

 This recipe was originally published in March 2017.
 I have uploaded new photos and made a few tweaks to the recipe; however, the blogpost itself remains the same.